Pregnancy Care 6 min read

 Regular Antenatal Visits

-Regular antenatal appointments are a crucial aspect of maintaining your health and ensuring the well-being of your baby.
+Regular antenatal appointments are important for maintaining your health and ensuring the well-being of your baby.
 The frequency of these visits depends on your specific circumstances.
 Typically, most individuals will have appointments every 4 to 6 weeks during the second trimester, and the frequency may increase as you approach the later stages of pregnancy.

-During your second-trimester antenatal visits, your healthcare provider, whether it’s a doctor or midwife, will perform the following checks:
+During your second-trimester antenatal visits, your healthcare provider, whether it is a doctor or midwife, will perform the following checks:

 • Monitoring your blood pressure.